Sharing your environments

 Why so many layers?

-By default flox splits every dependency into a different layers, which allows better dependency sharing and faster iteration.
+By default Flox splits every dependency into a different layers, which allows better dependency sharing and faster iteration.

 Now let's run a command from our image: